itblockchain/fabric-samples/balancetracker-test-network/README.md

 Author: Interticket

+The script creates a simple preconfigured test / dev environment for the BalanceTracker Interticket application.
+The created peers:
+ - endorsement peer
+ - ordered
+ - certificate authority
+ - CLI

 Note that this basic configuration uses pre-generated certificates and key material, and also has predefined transactions to initialize a channel named "mychannel".